Nursing - General Nursing - Athlone

 QQI FET Applicants General Information

+A full FETAC award normally contains 8 modules.
 A full award may be accumulated over more than one academic year.
 In such cases, it is the responsibility of the applicant to contact QQI FET/FETAC for a full award where programmes are taken over more than one year.
 A QQI FET/FETAC Level 5 or Level 6 Record of Achievement does not meet the minimum entry standards.
+The maximum possible total score will be multiplied by 13 and divided by 12, to give a maximum overall points score of 390 for applicants from further education and training.
+Applicants to Restricted Application courses or courses where a Portfolio is required will have their Portfolio score added to their QQI-FET/FETAC score.

 Careers / Further progression

-What can I do after the course?
+What can I do after this course?

 Further information